Shakthisoul2005/M1/README.md

 # EX-01-Datatypes-Operators
 ## AIM:
-Write a C program to read 3 characters one by one and print the characters in a reverse order.
+Write a C program to read three values A, B, C, and print which one is largest or all are equal using an else-if conditional statement.

 ## ALGORITHM:
 1. Declare three character variables to store the input characters.